Micha1207/MSH/README.md

 This will create `msh` binary, which you can run using `./msh` (GNU/Linux, macOS) or `.\msh.exe` (Windows).

-You can install it using:
+You can install it on GNU/Linux using:
 `sudo make install`.
 You'll be asked for your password.

-You can also uninstall it using:
+You can also uninstall (GNU/Linux) it using:
-`sudo make uninstall`
+`sudo make uninstall`.
+Again, you will be asked for your password

 If you'd want to recompile this, run:
 `make clean`